gemfire/gemfire-developer-website/content/quickstart/spring/_index.md

 Spring Boot for VMware GemFire provides developers with a consistent experience whether building and running Spring Boot VMware GemFire applications locally or in a managed environment, such as with [VMware Tanzu Application Service](https://tanzu.vmware.com/application-service) (TAS) or on Kubernetes.

 This reference guide explains how to add the Spring Boot for VMware GemFire dependency to your project.
-Once the dependency has been added, refer to the [Spring Boot for Apache Geode Reference Guide](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/) for in-depth information about on using the dependency.
+Once the dependency has been added, refer to the [Spring Boot for VMware GemFire Reference Guide](https://docs.vmware.com/en/Spring-Boot-for-VMware-GemFire/1.0/sbgf/index.html) for in-depth information about on using the dependency.

 ## Add Spring Boot for VMware GemFire to a Project